brilliun/brilliun.com/content/post/build-microservices-1.md

 Performance may also be an issue.
 REST over HTTP payloads can actually be more compact than SOAP because it supports alternative formats like JSON or even binary, but it will still be nowhere near as lean a binary protocol as Thrift might be.
 The overhead of HTTP for each request may also be a concern for low-latency requirements.

 For server-to-server communications, if extremely low latency or small message size is important, HTTP communications in general may not be a good idea.
 You may need to pick different underlying protocols, like User Datagram Protocol (UDP), to achieve the performance you want, and many RPC frameworks will quite happily run on top of networking protocols other than TCP.

+## Implementing Asynchronous Event-Based Collaboration

+We’ve talked for a bit about some technologies that can help us implement request/response patterns.
+What about event-based, asynchronous communication?

+### Technology Choices

+There are two main parts we need to consider here: a way for our microservices to emit events, and a way for our consumers to find out those events have happened.
+Traditionally, message brokers like RabbitMQ try to handle both problems.
+Producers use an API to publish an event to the broker.
+The broker handles subscriptions, allowing consumers to be informed when an event arrives.
+These brokers can even handle the state of consumers, for example by helping keep track of what messages they have seen before.
+These systems are normally designed to be scalable and resilient, but that doesn’t come for free.
+It can add complexity to the development process, because it is another system you may need to run to develop and test your services.
+Additional machines and expertise may also be required to keep this infrastructure up and running.
+But once it does, it can be an incredibly effective way to implement loosely coupled, event-driven architectures.

+### Complexities of Asynchronous Architectures

+Some of this asynchronous stuff seems fun, right?
+Event-driven architectures seem to lead to significantly more decoupled, scalable systems.
+And they can.
+But these programming styles do lead to an increase in complexity.
+This isn’t just the complexity required to manage publishing and subscribing to messages as we just discussed, but also in the other problems we might face.
+For example, when considering long-running async request/response, we have to think about what to do when the response comes back.
+Does it come back to the same node that initiated the request?
+If so, what if that node is down?
+If not, do I need to store information somewhere so I can react accordingly?
+Short-lived async can be easier to manage if you’ve got the right APIs, but even so, it is a different way of thinking for programmers who are accustomed to intra-process synchronous message calls.

+We were making use of a grid to create a pool of pricing workers, allowing us to scale up and down the pricing farm on request.
+These workers used the competing consumer pattern, each one gobbling messages as fast as possible until there was nothing left to process.
+The system was up and running, and we were feeling rather smug.
+One day, though, just after we pushed a release out, we hit a nasty problem.
+Our workers kept dying.
+And dying.
+And dying.

+Eventually, we tracked down the problem.
+A bug had crept in whereby a certain type of pricing request would cause a worker to crash.
+We were using a transacted queue: as the worker died, its lock on the request timed out, and the pricing request was put back on the queue — only for another worker to pick it up and die.
+This was a classic example of what Martin Fowler calls a catastrophic failover.

+Aside from the bug itself, we’d failed to specify a maximum retry limit for the job on the queue.
+We fixed the bug itself, and also configured a maximum retry.
+But we also realized we needed a way to view, and potentially replay, these bad messages.
+We ended up having to implement a message hospital (or dead letter queue), where messages got sent if they failed.
+We also created a UI to view those messages and retry them if needed.
+These sorts of problems aren’t immediately obvious if you are only familiar with synchronous point-to-point communication.

+## Services as State Machines

+Whether you choose to become a REST ninja, or stick with an RPC-based mechanism like SOAP, the core concept of the service as a state machine is powerful.
+Our customer microservice owns all logic associated with behavior in this context.

+When a consumer wants to change a customer, it sends an appropriate request to the customer service.
+The customer service, based on its logic, gets to decide if it accepts that request or not.
+Our customer service controls all lifecycle events associated with the customer itself.
+We want to avoid dumb, anemic services that are little more than CRUD wrappers.
+If the decision about what changes are allowed to be made to a customer leak out of the customer service itself, we are losing cohesion.

+Having the lifecycle of key domain concepts explicitly modeled like this is pretty powerful.
+Not only do we have one place to deal with collisions of state (e.g., someone trying to update a customer that has already been removed), but we also have a place to attach behavior based on those state changes.

+## DRY and the Perils of Code Reuse in a Microservice World

+DRY is what leads us to create code that can be reused.
+We pull duplicated code into abstractions that we can then call from multiple places.
+Perhaps we go as far as making a shared library that we can use everywhere!
+This approach, however, can be deceptively dangerous in a microservice architecture.

+One of the things we want to avoid at all costs is overly coupling a microservice and consumers such that any small change to the microservice itself can cause unnecessary changes to the consumer.
+Sometimes, however, the use of shared code can create this very coupling.
+For example, at one client we had a library of common domain objects that represented the core entities in use in our system.
+This library was used by all the services we had.
+But when a change was made to one of them, all services had to be updated.
+Our system communicated via message queues, which also had to be drained of their now invalid contents, and woe betide you if you forgot.

+If your use of shared code ever leaks outside your service boundary, you have introduced a potential form of coupling.
+Using common code like logging libraries is fine, as they are internal concepts that are invisible to the outside world.

+My general rule of thumb: don’t violate DRY within a microservice, but be relaxed about violating DRY across all services.
+The evils of too much coupling between services are far worse than the problems caused by code duplication.
+There is one specific use case worth exploring further, though.

+### Client Libraries

+The problem, of course, is that if the same people create both the server API and the client API, there is the danger that logic that should exist on the server starts leaking into the client.
+I should know: I’ve done this myself.
+The more logic that creeps into the client library, the more cohesion starts to break down, and you find yourself having to change multiple clients to roll out fixes to your server.

+## Versioning

+### Defer it for as Long as Possible

+The best way to reduce the impact of making breaking changes is to avoid making them in the first place.
+You can achieve much of this by picking the right integration technology, as we’ve discussed throughout this chapter.
+Database integration is a great example of technology that can make it very hard to avoid breaking changes.
+REST, on the other hand, helps because changes to internal implementation detail are less likely to result in a change to the service interface.

+Another key to deferring a breaking change is to encourage good behavior in your clients, and avoid them binding too tightly to your services in the first place.
+Let’s consider our email service, whose job it is to send out emails to our customers from time to time.
+It gets asked to send an order shipped email to customer with the ID 1234.

+Now to send the email, we need only the firstname, lastname, and email fields.
+We don’t need to know the telephoneNumber.
+We want to simply pull out those fields we care about, and ignore the rest.
+Some binding technology, especially that used by strongly typed languages, can attempt to bind all fields whether the consumer wants them or not.
+What happens if we realize that no one is using the telephoneNumber and we decide to remove it?
+This could cause consumers to break needlessly.